-A solution for MathML that works in all user agents does not currently exist.
+A solution for MathML that works in all reading systems does not currently exist.
 The techniques presented on this page will continue to be updated as new information becomes available.

 Support for rendering of native MathML markup is increasing but workarounds may still be necessary in some support scenarios.